getodk/docs/odk1-src/central-backup.rst

 Restoring a backup
 ------------------

-Restoring a backup to an ODK Central instance will entirely replace all of its data with the backup.
+Restoring a backup to a Central instance will entirely replace all of its data with the backup.
 Please be very sure you are restoring to the right place with the right backup snapshot before proceeding.

 .. note::